 I was invited down to a media dinner hosted by Tabletop Media Group and Chef Bud and I immediately said yes.
 One, because Topsail Beach is in my top 3 best NC beaches and two, because I’m pretty sure seafood was going to be involved.
 We were treated to a five course feast, but Chef Bud’s decadent Pan Roasted Grouper with Orange Braised Leeks & Vadouvan Jus really hit home with me.
 The aroma that filled the room as the plates were set down was so enticing, it only made me even more excited to taste every component of the dish.
 Perfectly seared grouper, rich vadouvan jus and the leeks that melted like butter in your mouth.
 Absolutely astounding.

 Of course, I’m not going to leave you hanging with just my description of the dish and a few drool-worthy pictures!
 Here’s the adapted version of Chef Bud Taylor’s Pan Roasted Grouper with Orange Braised Leeks & Vadouvan Jus.
-This adapted version has fewer calories than the original, but the flavor and intensity is still there from the fresh ingredients and spices.
-There’s also nothing wrong with a little butter every now and again, so that’s why you’ll still see it in the recipes.
+This adapted version has less butter than the original, but the flavor and intensity is still there from the fresh ingredients and spices.

 Pan Roasted Grouper with Orange Braised Leeks & Vadouvan Jus